 Using the inspiratory phase, derive RVent (R-Vent) with the equation shown here [1].

+SCREEN: Exemplary RVent maps are displayed.

 Text on the plain background

 RVent= SMidSInsp-SMidSExp

 Display regional or averaged ventilation slopes as a function of the respective RVent, generating a phase-resolved functional lung imaging equivalent to flow volume loops or FVL (F-V-L) analysis [1].
 Then, normalize it using the given equation [2].